 Creating a circle around your ritual fire with rocks or metal can also hold powerful symbolism.
 Circles represent completion and cycles.
 Fire is sometimes viewed by witches as a demonstration of a life cycle.
 A fire grows from a spark, creating beauty, light, and warmth in the physical world before transitioning from flames to smoke.
 Humans are born into this world, create change, and finally make some kind of transition through death.

-That may or may not resonate with you, and I invite you to create your own ideas, beliefs, and symbolism to your ritual fire.
+That may or may not resonate with you, and I invite you to create your own ideas, beliefs, and symbolism for your ritual fire.

 Holding A Ritual Fire With Others